glossarist/convert-glossarist.github.io/README.md

 ```

 ### Configuring LSP in your editor

+Host: hopefully your IDE will understand how it works?

 Docker: configure your editor to run the container.
 This will mount project root in read-only mode at the same path,